 Like we could possibly overlook this one… One of the city’s oldest and most recognisable tourist attractions, the imposing Tower of London has stood since William the Conqueror decided the capital needed a fortress to remind Londoners of his conquest.
 Nearly 1000 years later, it’s still standing, famously housing the Crown Jewels and a flock of ravens, who are billed as the ‘Guardians of the Tower’.

 The infamous prison where many lost their lives (and their heads), the Tower also doubles as a Historic Royal Palace and you can join numerous guided tours here throughout the year – including by the famous Yeoman Warders.
-There’s also an immersive theatre tour here each year for LGBT+ Month.
+There’s also an immersive theatre tour here each year for LGBTQ+ Month, and they’re currently running ‘Trailblazers: Woman at the Tower of London’.

 📍You’ll find the Tower of London at Tower Hill, London, EC3N 4AB.